topfreegames/khan/docs/API.md

             },

             // Player that approved this membership
-            // If the membership is not yet approved this key does not exist "approver":{
+            // If the membership is not yet approved or the level is 'owner' this key does not exist "approver":{
               "publicID": [string]
               "name": [string],